johnmaxrin/vita/index.markdown

 ### Herd Ai
 <img style="float: left; margin-right:10px; height:50px; width:50px;" src="images/herd.jpg">
-Using Micro UAVs for defense, the project aims to build an autonomous swarm of micro-drones.
-This swarm of drones can be tracked over the Internet, and it can be controlled in a small way.
-Currently, this project is funded on an ongoing basis.
+The aim of this project is to create autonomous Micro UAVs capable of performing swarm intelligence.
+A custom flight controller and software libraries are being developed for this purpose.
+The ASCII and Department of IT@AJCE have funded this open-source project.
 More about this project can be [found here.](https://johnmaxrin.github.io/herdAI/)

 ---
 <br>